KatherineMichel/agile-sprint-playbook/gv_design_sprint_methodology.md

 * Marketer
 * Anybody else who’s interested

-"It’s also very important to have a dedicated room for the duration of the sprint, usually a conference room with lots of whiteboards."
+"They (facilitator) need to be confident leading a meeting, including synthesizing discussions and telling people it’s time to stop talking."

 Supplies:
+* Paper
 * Sticky notes
 * Drawing pens
-* Whiteboards
+* Whiteboard
 * Whiteboard markers
 * Dot stickers (for voting)
+* Sticky stuff
-* Time Timer Clock
+* Timer
 * Snacks

-* Sticky stuff: "You’ll need to stick your drawings and storyboards on the wall."
+* And a working space

+"It’s also very important to have a dedicated room for the duration of the sprint, usually a conference room with lots of whiteboards."

 Day 1: Understanding Day